byethon/SamAppsUpdater/README.md

 Complete design overhaul.
 Now with support for Windows Systems as well as 8x(1 per available CPU thread) parallel downloading for much faster update process.
 NOTE: Downloads are done in one go.
 User is not asked for any input.
 User input to install app is required only when launching adb installer.

-All the repo files should be in a single directory in Windows Systems as abb.exe needs to be executed from there.
+All the repo files should be in a single directory in Windows Systems as adb.exe needs to be executed from there.
 ---------------